songfj/purephp/README.md

 for small projects, a framework which you just unzip and works with zero or one-step installation.

-I felt unconfortable with other PHP 5.2 frameworks out there, that wasn't giving me the freedom I needed, specially before using other frameworks like expressjs or Slim for a while: decoupled framework and engines, facade mode, middleware, RESTful driven, ...
+I felt unconfortable with other PHP 5.2 frameworks out there, that wasn't giving me the freedom I needed, specially before using other frameworks like expressjs or Slim for a while: decoupled framework and engines, facade mode, middleware, RESTful driven, events, ...

 So I ported many expressjs concepts and route regular expression engine to the PHP world.